 The Pain of Childhood Obesity—The Year I Changed It All

 My love affair with food began early.
 There was nothing I wouldn't eat.
 My father grew up poor during the depression and made sure we always had a steady stream of cookies, cakes, candies and ice cream in our 70’s home.
 I was raised in a stressful environment.
 Both of my parents had mental health issues that kept our home in an uproar and while they fought constantly, I found solace in food.
-Mash potatoes, milkshakes and hamburgers were my constant companions and by the time I started kindergarten I already had serious body image issues.
+Mashed potatoes, milkshakes and hamburgers were my constant companions and by the time I started kindergarten I already had serious body image issues.

 Although looking back I was only a little chunky, I felt fat compared to the other kids.
 When our class took a field trip to the fire station in town, I hung back in the group as firefighters lifted each child into the front of the fire truck to ring the bell.
 I just knew in my five-year old mind that I was too heavy to lift.
 As I maneuvered around the group of kids I managed to “miss” my turn.

 As the elementary years progressed I continued to eat and gain weight.
 I was placed in an experimental multi-age class that combined third, fourth and fifth graders.
 There I met my best friend who was skinny as a rail.
 Together, kids referred to us as “skinny and fatty”.
 While the teasing hurt I didn’t know how to change things.
 Whenever I went to other kids’ houses I was always more interested in what we were having for snack than actually playing.
 Because my mom did not make dinner every night my sister and I became expert at frying foods and cooking with the toaster oven at nine and ten.
 We’d grill hot dogs and hamburgers and make hand cut french fries for the two of us.